 Afternoon tea at The Library at County Hall

-Frequently Asked Questions about the County Hall Afternoon Tea
+Cost of the Library at County Hall Afternoon Tea

 If anything will make you feel like you’re in London, having afternoon tea at The Library at County Hall will do it.